Disney Wonder: History

 Disney had cruise ship designs drawn up by February 1994.
 In 1995, Disney Cruise Line commissioned the construction of and Disney Wonder in Fincantieri, Italy.
 She was laid down on May 5, 1997, launched on February 23, 1998, and completed on June 18, 1999.
 The ship's godmother was Disney character Tinkerbell (who only spoke with bell sounds), and Mickey Mouse (voiced by Wayne Allwine) gave the ship's blessing in English.
 Wonder entered into service in August 1999.

 Disney Wonder originally sailed three and four-night cruises to the Bahamas.
 In 2011, took over these itineraries.
 Since then, the Disney Wonder has been sailing a variety of itineraries that include stops in Alaska, the Mexican Riviera, Hawaii, the Caribbean, and passages through the Panama Canal.

-Rebecca Coriam, a 24-year-old crew member, was last seen by one of Disney Wonders security cameras having an apparently upsetting telephone conversation in the early morning hours of March 22, 2011, before apparently disappearing the next day.
-It was the first such incident in the history of Disney Cruise Lines.

 With the arrival of Disney Dream in 2011, Disney Wonder was relocated to Los Angeles under a two-year contract with a three-year extension with the port.

 On January 10, 2013, Disney Wonder made her first-call ceremony in Miami, Florida.
 Cruises while stationed in Miami would consist of four- and five-night itineraries to the Bahamas and Western Caribbean with stops in Cozumel, Mexico; Disney's private island, Castaway Cay; Grand Cayman; Key West and Nassau, Bahamas.
 The ship returned in April 2013 to Vancouver, British Columbia, for Alaskan cruises.

-The ship was dry docked for an overhaul at the Navantia shipyard in Cadiz, Spain in September 2016 until October 23, 2016.
-Disney Wonder was then stationed out of Galveston, Texas starting November 10, 2016.